Blockchain: A Graph Primer: Changes and Improvements in Blockchain

-\subsection{Smart contracts}
+\subsection{Smart Contracts}

-A new blockchain, Ethereum, has been created to implement not only transactions, but contracts which contain transactions with conditions and rules.
-Those so called smart contracts are written in proprietary coding languages and put to a network address by everyone to see and analyze.
+Ethereum was created in 2015 to implement transactions and software code that execute conditions and rules.
+Those so-called smart contracts are written in proprietary coding languages, such as Solidity, and put to a network address by everyone to see and analyze.
 An analogy is the MYSQL snippets stored on a database.
-A contract clearly defines the functions that can be used, and is guaranteed to work in the way it is specified.
+A contract clearly defines the functions that can be used and are guaranteed to work in a specified way.
 A simple example is an exchange service of assets $\mathcal{A}$ and $\mathcal{B}$.
-The order of transactions is as follows: \begin{enumerate} \item Alice writes a contract with three functions: deposit, draw and exchange, and puts this to an address.
-Exchange indicates that $1 \mathcal{B} = 5 \mathcal{A}$ and it rejects asset fractions.
-Alice signs the contract with her private key. \item Alice deposits 100 $\mathcal{A}$s to the contract's address.
-This transaction is recorded in the Blockchain. \item Bob has $\mathcal{B}$s and wants to exchange them for $\mathcal{A}$s.
-Bob sends 20 $\mathcal{B}$s to the contract's address. \item The contract automatically accepts 20 $\mathcal{B}$s and sends 100 $\mathcal{A}$s to Bob's address. \item Alice uses the draw function and receives 20 $\mathcal{B}$s from the contract. \end{enumerate} Although Alice wrote the contract, the contract does not require any involvement from Alice before sending $\mathcal{B}$s to Bob.
-Even if Alice is malicious, she cannot intervene, take Bob's $\mathcal{B}$s and disappear.
-In reality, contracts are more complex, and there have been misuses.
-Formal verification of contracts to make sure that they work as intended is a developing research field \cite{bhargavan2016formal}.
+The order of transactions is as follows: \begin{enumerate} \item Alice writes a contract with three functions: withdraw and exchange, and puts this to an address by including the contract code in an Ethereum transaction.
+Alice creates 100 $\mathcal{A}$ in the contract.
+The contract specifies that it will do an exchange for $1 ether = 5 \mathcal{A}$.
+Alice signs the contract transaction with her private key. \item Bob has ethers and wants to exchange them for $\mathcal{A}$s.
+Bob sends 20 ethers to the contract's address. \item The contract automatically accepts 20 ethers and assigns 100 $\mathcal{A}$s to Bob's address.
+This assignment is internal to the contract; a key-value pair of Bob-100 is added to the smart contract data storage. \item The contract can accept sell/buy orders from other Ethereum addresses and act as a bridge between buyers and sellers. \item Alice may use the withdraw function and receive 100 ethers from the contract. \end{enumerate}

+In this contract, Alice is selling an imaginary asset $\mathcal{A}$ that she created.
+The price specified in the contract reflects Alice's perception of the value of $\mathcal{A}$.
+Once the contract is created, it can be executed without any further involvement from Alice, ensuring that she cannot intervene, take Bob's ether, and disappear.
+In reality, contracts can be more complex and have been misused in the past.
+Formal verification of contracts to ensure that they function as intended is a growing area of research~\cite{bhargavan2016formal}.

+Assets like the one described in this example are known as ERC20 and ERC721 tokens, which are named after the Ethereum Request for Comment (ERC) standards that they follow.
+ERC20 and ERC721 tokens are commonly used on the Ethereum blockchain to represent and transfer digital assets.
+ERC20 tokens are "fungible," meaning that they are interchangeable and each one has the same value as any other ERC20 token of the same type.
+In contrast, ERC721 tokens are "non-fungible," meaning that each one is unique and has its own distinct value.
+These tokens are similar to arcade tokens we used to buy at high school and insert into that helicopter game where you could shoot at ships directly or bounce bombs of the ground to do so. \footnote{ Regretfully, the author could never remember the game's name.}